 Situated in Illinois and on Lake Michigan, the bustling City of Chicago is among one of the top cities across North America for culture, trends and entertainment.
 The city is known for its vast culture and historic sports franchise including the Chicago Bears, Chicago White Socks, Chicago Cubs and the Chicago Blackhawks.
 The popularity of sports and exciting new trends in the city sparked the desire by the population for a new and exciting thing to do.
-Urban axe throwing at the Backyard Axe Throwing League Chicago became the perfect opportunity to offer the people of Chicago a new and thrilling activity to experience.
+Urban axe throwing at the BATL Axe Throwing Chicago became the perfect opportunity to offer the people of Chicago a new and thrilling activity to experience.

 Today over 5 million people have experienced the thrill of the sport across the globe.
-With the success of BATL in the Greater Toronto Area, expansion was possible into Detroit, Pickering, Hamilton, London, Calgary, Ottawa, Kitchener-Waterloo, Nashville, Niagara Falls and the windy city of Chicago.
+With the success of BATL Axe Throwing in the Greater Toronto Area, expansion was possible into Detroit, Pickering, Hamilton, London, Calgary, Ottawa, Kitchener-Waterloo, Nashville, Niagara Falls and the windy city of Chicago.
 This has encouraged and excited celebrities and television show segments such as; Hockey Wives, Grand Opry’s Another Round, Ruby Rose, Gerard Butler, George Parros, Clive Standen and many more.

-Through the expansion and popularity of the sport within the Backyard Axe Throwing League and other companies opening axe throwing locations across the world, the National Axe Throwing Federation (NATF) was established in early 2016 to service the sport of axe throwing globally and facilitate inter-league competition amongst members.
+Through the expansion and popularity of the sport within the BATL Axe Throwing and other companies opening axe throwing locations across the world, the National Axe Throwing Federation (NATF) was established in early 2016 to service the sport of axe throwing globally and facilitate inter-league competition amongst members.
 The rule system upon which the NATF dates back over 12 years, having grown organically to form the basis of league play for over 4,000 competitive axe throwers.
 The members of the NATF are eligible to participate in National Axe Throwing Federation sanctioned events, such as the National Axe Throwing Championship, and enjoy free use of digital scoring and league management software hosted on axescores.com, amongst other benefits.
 A member of the NATF was a new location in Chicago, Thunderbolt Axe Throwing.

 Founded by Scott Hollander, Thunderbolt Axe Throwing was the first-ever axe throwing venue in Chicago.
-Located in the Portage Park neighbourhood, near the surrounding neighbourhoods of Old Irving Park, Avondale, Dunning and Des Plaines.
+Located in the Portage Park neighborhood, near the surrounding neighborhoods of Old Irving Park, Avondale, Dunning and Des Plaines.
 Hollander is an axe thrower himself and former lawyer who has a passion for showing people a good time, throwing fun events and teaching people how to throw axes.
 Thunderbolt Axe Throwing Chicago gained local press in Voyage Chicago, the Chicago Tribune and Chicago Tonight amongst other news outlets.

 Scott Hollander expressed to Chicago Tonight that “I used to be a lawyer and I left my job and I was travelling with friends.
 I’d thrown axes before outdoors for fun while camping and stuff like that, but I never knew about a business like this… We were travelling to Montreal and saw a place like this – and I immediately thought of Chicago.”

 BATL Axe Throwing offers axe throwing on a walk-in basis at designated times each week.
 Our coaches will be on hand to instruct those who have never thrown an axe before, and offer tips on technique for more experienced throwers looking to sharpen their skills.
 Similar to public skating, skiing or swimming – guests throw in a common area with other participants, and may need to make allowance for shared space based on friendly guidance from your BATL coach.

 Our leagues are the perfect excuse to get together with friends, make a few new ones and enjoy a little competition.
 With no experience necessary you’ll compete individually while receiving tips from our friendly coaches – and plenty of time to hang out between throwing.
-Our calendar culminates in the National Axe Throwing Championship, with qualifying players competing against the best throwers globally for the Wilson Cup and $7500 in prize money.
+Our calendar culminates in the Interational Axe Throwing Championship, with qualifying players competing against the best throwers globally for the Wilson Cup and $30000 in prize money.

-The Backyard Axe Throwing League is a proud member of the Chicagoland Chamber of Commerce.
-Be sure to introduce yourself to the General Manager, Scott Hollander at the next networking event through the chamber!
-Since 2006, BATL has hosted dozens of fundraising events and donated our services to a number of local charities and non profit organizations such as schools, hospitals and other special causes.
+BATL Axe Throwing is a proud member of the Chicagoland Chamber of Commerce.
+Be sure to introduce yourself to the General Manager, Blake at the next networking event through the chamber!
+Since 2006, BATL Axe Throwing has hosted dozens of fundraising events and donated our services to a number of local charities and non-profit organizations such as schools, hospitals and other special causes.

 Chicago is recognized across the world as a major food and restaurant destination for tourism – which makes eating throughout the city an experience for all guests.
-It may be a highly contested topic in the world of Italian food, but a Chicago-style deep dish pizza still remains a must try.
+It may be a highly contested topic in the world of Italian food, but a Chicago-style deep dish pizza still remains a must-try.
 For the authentic taste, check out Lou Malnati’s Pizzeria on North Avondale Avenue in the Irving Park area.
 While you’re in Irving Park indulge in another Chicago classic – the Italian beef sandwich.
 Roma’s Italian Beef Sausage on North Cicero Avenue is an area staple.